Elsiepelsie/elsiepelsie.github.io/_posts/2020-12-03-second-post.md

 *Why I decided to start building a website*

 A few days ago, I was nervously looking at my computer.
 My professor had mailed us the good news that we would know our grades by the end of the day.
-The assignment that I had worked on so hard would finally be revealed
+I would finally know the result of my assignment that I had worked so hard for.

 After repeatedly refreshing ladok the mark appeared.
-My heart sank a little, but I hoped that frantically refreshing my screen would change my result.
+My heart sank a little, but I hoped that by refreshing the website a few more times would change my result.
 The letter didn't change, of course.
 It remained a big fat U.

-Within a moment I was in bed, curled in a foetal position.
+Within a moment I was in bed, curled in a foetal position and contemplating my fate.
 The first thing I did was call my boyfriend.
-He came over immediately.
-We did some brainstorming together.
+After he came over, we started to brainstorm together.
 These were the results:

 1. Living in a conversion van